OphidiaBigData/PyOphidia/docs/source/usage.rst

 - *newTask(operator, arguments, dependencies, name, ...) -> Task*: add a new Task in the experiment without the need of creating a Task object
 - *newSubexperiment(self, experiment, params, dependency) -> Task*: embed an experiment into another experiment
 - *isvalid() -> bool*: check the workflow experiment definition validity
-- *check(filename, display) -> bool*: check the experiment definition validity and display the graph of the experiment structure
+- *check(filename, display) -> bool*: check the experiment definition validity, display the graph of the experiment structure and store the graph in the file *filename*

 Class methods: